Code-Institute-Submissions/artneto-Eshopper_AugResub/README.md

 ### **Libraries**

-  - Built on top of the Python programming language, Panda Library is an open source data analysis  and manipulation tool that is quick, strong, adaptable, and simple to use.
+  - Panda: Built on top of the Python programming language, Panda Library is an open source data analysis  and manipulation tool that is quick, strong, adaptable, and simple to use.
 On the home page, it was utilized to create a section listing the best sold products.

+  - OS: included in this website in order to provide basic utility modules for Python.

+  - SYS: functions and variables that was used to manipulate different parts of the Python runtime environment.

 ### **Tools**